keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 Recall that the drop needs the following properties:

-* The drop must have 2 key uses for each key.
-* A function call drop must be used.
+* An FC drop must be used whereby each key has 2 uses.
-* The second key use can call `nft_mint`.
-* The first key use must be password protected.
+* The first key use is a `null` method that is password protected.
+* The second key use will have $NEAR to create a new wallet and it will also call `nft_mint` on an NFT contract which will send the new or existing account a POAP.

 :::info note
 The NFT POAP is optional to include as the event organizer.
 You may omit it, or replace it with your own function call if you wish.
 In this tutorial, the POAP will be minted on the second key use.
 :::

-Similar to creating a [function call drop](../../Basics/fc-drops.md), the process for creating this drop can be broken down into three stages.
+The process for creating this drop can be broken down into three stages.

 1) Connect to the NEAR blockchain.
 2) Create the drop with function call data.